flaviagt/recipe_datascience_project/README.md

 Evaluation Metric: RMSE

-Null Hypothesis:The model is fair, the precision for older and newer recipes  are roughly the same and any differences are due to random chance. \
+*Null Hypothesis:* The model is fair, the precision for older and newer recipes  are roughly the same and any differences are due to random chance. \
-Alternative Hypothesis:The model is unfair, the precision for older recipe is lower than the precision for younger recipes
+*Alternative Hypothesis:* The model is unfair, the precision for older recipe is lower than the precision for younger recipes

-test statistic: Difference of RMSE between the 2 groups significance level:  0.05 resulting p-value: 0 conclusion:\
+test statistic: Difference of RMSE between the 2 groups\
+significance level:  0.05\
+resulting p-value: 0\
+conclusion:\
 p-value is lesser than 0.05\
 Therefore, reject the null hypothesis.\